-CAPS All-Stars are solidly backing the stock with 92.9% giving it an "outperform" rating.
-The community at large agrees with the All-Stars with 89.9% awarding it a rating of "outperform."
-Fools have embraced Great Plains Energy, though the message boards have been quiet lately with only 70 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 91.7% giving it an "outperform" rating.
+Most of the community agrees with the All-Stars, with 88.8% awarding it a rating of "outperform."
 Despite the majority sentiment in favor of Great Plains Energy, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.